-The St. Louis County Assessor is responsible for equalization of assessments throughout St. Louis County, excluding the City of Duluth.
+The St. Louis County Assessor is responsible for equalization of assessments throughout St. Louis County.
 The Department accomplishes this mission by listing, classifying, and valuing all real property and personal property subject to the property tax.
 Most of the activities performed by the Department are requirements of State law.

 The County Assessor administers the assessment for the County, including supervision of County staff and local assessors.
 This includes advising the local jurisdictions on assessment matters, conducting statistical studies to test the accuracy of the assessment ratios, providing programs, procedures, policies, and maps to assist and audit staff and local assessors in their work, preparation of appraisals and supporting documentation for the County Board of Appeal and Equalization and Tax Court appeals, and advising the County Board of the uniformity of assessments to accomplish county-wide equalization.